coolcsn/CsnAuthorization/README.md

 Configuration
 =============

-This Module requires setting a connection for Doctrine and configuring the ACL.
+This Module requires setting a connection for Doctrine and configuring the ACL (You can use the dist file in the *config* folder).

 Dependencies
 ============

-This Module depends on the following Modules:
+This Module depends on an Authentication module and:

  - DoctrineORMModule